-Households offering accomodation
+Households offering accommodation

 Homes for Ukraine Scheme

 The Homes for Ukraine scheme requests sponsors provide at least 6 months of stable accommodation.
-This can be anything from an empty room to an unoccupied home, as long as its safe, heated and free from health hazards, and gives your guests adequate access to bathroom and kitchen facilities.
+This can be anything from an empty room to an unoccupied home, as long as it's safe, heated and free from health hazards, and gives your guests adequate access to bathroom and kitchen facilities.

 The scheme asks for sponsors who can at least offer an empty room, rather than a dining room or conservatory, to ensure the safety and privacy of guests.
 A bed in a shared space would not be an appropriate offer of accommodation for 6 months.